New structures in the J/$\psi$J/$\psi$ mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 Our measured masses appear compatible with recent calculations of the $\PQc\PQc\PAQc\PAQc$ spectrum~\cite{Tiwari:2021tmz,Zhu:2020xni}, which would indicate that these three structures may be a family of radial excitations of the same $J^{PC}$.
 This is the case for both no-interference and interference masses, albeit for different theoretical models.

 In summary, the \JJ invariant mass spectrum has been presented.
 The data were collected with the CMS detector from $\Pp\Pp$ collisions at $\sqrt{s} = 13\TeV$ and correspond to an integrated luminosity of 135\fbinv.
-Two new structures, tentatively named \Xss and \Xst, are found with masses of $6552 \pm 10 \stat \pm 12 \syst\MeV$ and $7287 ^{+20}_{-18} \stat \pm 5 \syst\MeV$, and the \Xsn structure observed by LHCb is confirmed with a mass of $6927 \pm 9 \stat \pm 4 \syst \MeV$.
-The local significances of these peaks are, for increasing mass, 6.5, 9.4, and 4.1 standard deviations.
-These results are from a fit that does not include interference effects.
-Adding interference terms between the three signals results in better agreement to the data in the regions between the resonances and results in shifts of the resonance parameters.
+Three structures are found in the \JJ invariant mass spectrum.
+The spectrum is better described by a model with interference among three resonances.
+Two new structures, tentatively named \Xss and \Xst, are found with masses of $6638^{+43}_{-38} \stat ^{+16}_{-31} \syst$ and $7134^{+48}_{-25} \stat ^{+41}_{-15} \syst\MeV$; and the \Xsn structure observed by LHCb is confirmed with a mass of $6847^{+44}_{-28} \stat ^{+48}_{-20} \syst\MeV$.
+The local statistical significances of these peaks are, for increasing mass, 7.9, 9.8, and 4.7 standard deviations.
 Numeric results are provided in the HEPData record~\cite{hepdata}.